DomainGroupOSS/react-media-query-hoc/README.md

 ### `MediaQueryProvider`

-This component will listen to media events you want to configure, it should be used once as a parent component
+This component will listen to media events you want to configure, it should be used once as a parent component.

 **Usage:**